MileHacker Logo

 Currency & Exchange

-The local currency is the Mexican Peso (MXN or $).
+The local money is the Mexican Peso (MXN or $).
 Exchange rates fluctuate daily.
-As of early 2024, approximately 1 USD equals 17-18 MXN.
+As of early 2024, approximately A SINGLE dollar equals 17-18 MXN.
 Check current rates before your trip.

 ATMs are widely available and often offer competitive exchange rates.
 Banks also exchange currency.
 Avoid exchanging large amounts at airports, as rates there are typically less favorable.
 Hotels, larger restaurants, and supermarkets widely accept credit cards (Visa and Mastercard are most common).
 Smaller shops and street vendors generally prefer cash.